-Methodology

-(See Appendix 2 for an example report)
+Methodology – for complete instructions see “Map Unit Summary Report Part 2 – Instructions”

 Setup

 The mapunit summary report is provided as an R Markdown document (.Rmd file extension), configuration file (.R file extension), and basic documentation.
-For users who are completely unfamiliar with the R Studio environment, there is a basic R studio tutorial provided in Appendix 1 of this document.
+For users who are completely unfamiliar with the R Studio environment, there is a basic R studio tutorial provided in Appendix 1 in the document titled “Map Unit Summary Report Part 2 – Instructions”.
 The .Rmd document is opened in R Studio and the user is directed to ensure that the rasters required for analysis are in a specified location (defined in the file “config.R”).

 Inputs